tjsoftworks/JumpCloudAPI/README.md

 ### Recycling API Key

-In order to revoke access with the current API key just regenerate a new key.
+In order to revoke access with the current API key, simply regenerate a new key.
 This will render all calls using the previous API key inaccessible.

 ## Parameters